Welsh Springer Spaniel

 Welsh Cockers and at one time were used for driving and herding cattle.

-With a compact and symmetrical body, he is of
+With a compact and symmetrical body, the Welsh Springer Spaniel is of

 attractive coat is straight, flat and silky with attractive markings and some feathering.

 Keep his thick and silky coat looking good with two to three brushings a week.
 In addition, check and remove plant material that may be picked up on walks, and inspect the ears regularly for any signs of trouble.

 Give a wet or dry bath as necessary and keep the paws trimmed of hair between the toes, and nails clipped.